DangelTheMangel/P2-semester-project/README.md

 # P2-semester-project
-University Project 2: Game for blind players.
+University semester Project 2: Game for blind players.

 This is a mobile video game in the dungeon crawler genre.
 Everything in the game has sound cues making it playable by blind players.
 You control a character in a tile-based dungeon, your goal is